drawers/SpinnerDatePicker/README.md

 The previous Holo DatePicker with sliding NumberPickers is much more suitable for this use case however it is no longer available for Marshmallow devices and up.

-This library is heavily based on the open source Contacts App DatePicker (source code [here](https://android.googlesource.com/platform/packages/apps/ContactsCommon/)) with the addition of being able to style the NumberPickers (the dials/spinners in the DatePicker).
+This library is heavily based on the [Android Open Source Project](https://source.android.com/) Contacts App DatePicker (source code [here](https://android.googlesource.com/platform/packages/apps/ContactsCommon/)) with the addition of being able to style the NumberPickers (the dials/spinners in the DatePicker).

 ## Adding styles